View Pamela Goodyer’s Photography Magazine Extra

-When screening potential photographers, the first thing you should do is look at a portfolio of work of wedding photography of at least 100 images of their work.
+When screening potential photographers, you first should look at a portfolio of wedding photography work of at least 100 images of their work.
 Don’t look at landscapes and frog pictures.
 Look directly at the weddings they have done.
 If you view some pictures from each wedding, you will know how much experience they have, and they didn’t just do their sister’s and cousin’s wedding and calls themselves a pro.
 The more experience they have, the more of a portfolio they will have.
-Also, be sure you are looking at their work and not something copied from the internet.
-Although it’s hard to tell sometimes, they should be able to supply you with a website, proof books, or something to show that the work is their own when dealing with a company that has several photographers be sure to view the portfolio of the photographer who is doing your wedding.
+Also, look at their work, not something copied from the internet.
+Although it’s hard to tell sometimes, they should be able to supply you with a website, proof books, or something to show that the work is their own; when dealing with a company that has several photographers be sure to view the portfolio of the photographer who is doing your wedding.
 You don’t want to look at company samples of images from photographers who may not even work for the company anymore.
 Also, look at the work of the backup photographer.
 Say your photographer has an emergency and cannot attend, and they send someone else as your contract should also state.
 You want to know who the backup photographer is and also view their images when dealing with a bigger company.

 When viewing the portfolio, look for crooked horizons.
 This is one of my pet peeves.
-A professional photographer will not have the horizon tilted on any photos unless there are a few done for artistic purposes.
+A professional photographer will not have the horizon tilted on any photos unless a few are done for artistic purposes.
 Some people do not see the crooked horizon unless it is pointed out.
 Look closely for this.
 Myself, it screams at me.
 I do not hire anyone who sends a portfolio with crooked pictures.
 Yes, that screams amateur.
 I do not like the artistically tilted horizon.
 It rarely works for me.
 There are other ways to get a dramatic photograph.
-You will be able to tell the ones done on purpose vs. the ones that have been done due to lack of experience.
+You will be able to tell the ones done on purpose vs. those done due to lack of experience.

 Look at the exposure of the images.
 Most weddings have a white wedding dress, and this bright dress can be easily overexposed if the photographer is not experienced.
-Keep in mind the $500 photographer may send you back beautiful pictures with your white dress yelling at you.
+Remember that the $500 photographer may send you beautiful pictures with your white dress screaming brightness at you.
 Look specifically at the wedding dress and see if you can see every detail or if details are lost because the whites are too bright in the photograph.

 Next, look for consistency of color, brightness, and contrast.
 Are the photos all “even,” or are they all over the place?
-Post-processing is a huge part of wedding photography, and without the proper experience, the photos will not look consistent.
+Post-processing is a huge part of wedding photography; without the proper experience, the photos will not look consistent.
 Some amateurs do not have the appropriate editing programs either.
 Picture your album (no pun intended).
 Do you want one page lighter and more saturated and not balanced with the picture next to it?
-Photographers can spend up to 40 or more hours professionally editing your photos.
+Photographers can spend up to 20 or more hours professionally editing your photos.
 This is something to keep in mind when you look at the price.
-Will your photographer spend 12 hours with you on your day then spent 40 plus hours editing for $500.00?
+Will your photographer spend 12 hours with you on your day and 20 plus hours editing for $500.00?
 Most likely not.
-If they do not do this full-time where will they find those 40 hours?
+If they do not do this full-time, where will they find those 20 hours?

-The important point here is to thoroughly go through portfolios of several wedding albums.
+The important point here is to review several wedding albums’ portfolios thoroughly.
 Don’t just ask to see a few shots.
 Anyone can do a wedding and get 5 or 6 great shots.
-Look at the whole album.
-If they have a website with all the photos posted, even better.
+Look at the whole album; if they have a website with all the photos posted, even better.

 You want to ask about lenses.
 A professional will have a bag of lenses.
 Most of which will be 2.8 lenses, which are the best for weddings.
 Again, ask for a list of equipment and Google.
 If they have several 2.8 lenses, you are in good shape and no need for Google.
 Anyone who has spent over $1000 a piece for these types of lenses most likely will have a full-frame camera to go with them.
 If someone has one lens and it’s not a 2.8, you may be taking a risk.
 You should not pay any more than $500, if that, for someone who does not have the proper equipment.
 If they do not have a zoom lens, I would not use them at all.
 I have had people come to me with a camera and the lens it came with (kit lens) and call themselves a pro.
 This is not acceptable by any means.

 Ask if the price includes a second shooter.
 I personally always have one for several reasons.
 I am always outside the church with the bride.
-My second shooter is inside the church or vice versa, to get her entering the doorway and coming down the aisle.
-How hard is it to be outside, getting the special moments before entering the church and run to the front of the inside of the church to change settings on the camera and get that most special moment?
+My second shooter is inside the church, or vice versa, to get her entering the doorway and coming down the aisle.
+How hard is it to be outside, getting the special moments before entering the church and running to the front of the inside to change the camera settings and get that most special moment?
 Very!

 A second shooter can catch some things that may be missed.
 We can’t be in two places at once.
 What if there is an equipment malfunction at a unique moment?
 Yes, it happened to me once.
 My flash suddenly stopped working, which is rare, but it does happen.
-I was able to run to my equipment bag and change to another flash while my second shooter covered the particular moment.
+I ran to my equipment bag and changed to another flash while my second shooter covered the particular moment.
 It’s also a good idea to see the work of the second shooter beforehand.
-It may cost you a little more money, but a true professional rarely shoot without a second shooter.
+It may cost you a little more money, but most professionals rarely shoot without a second shooter.

 Always get a contract and ask for proof of general liability insurance.
 Some wedding halls will require it!

-A pro will have insurance and print you out an insurance declaration page to send to the wedding hall.
+A pro will have insurance and print out an insurance declaration page to send to the wedding hall.
 An amateur will not.
-This will cover you for legal matters should they arise, and it will also make it very clear as to exactly what you expect and what is included.
+This will cover you for legal matters should they arise, and it will also clarify exactly what you expect and what is included.
 You should also supply your photographer with a schedule and a “Must have” list.
-There are several lists on the internet where you can print them out and check off.
+There are several online lists where you can print them out and check them off.
 You must have shots for the photographer before you give them a deposit.
-Since each bride may have a different idea of who, what, where and when to shoot your list will make sure the photographer knows exactly what you are looking for.
-Don’t hesitate to ask for changes in the contract of important issues that you would like to add or change.
+Since each bride may have a different idea of who, what, where and when to shoot, your list will ensure the photographer knows exactly what you are looking for.
+Don’t hesitate to ask for contract changes regarding important issues you would like to add or change.
 Be sure to initial next to the changes and retain an original copy.
 It’s always better to be safe than sorry.

 You will find a multitude of photographers out there with different experience levels and different types of equipment.
-Now that you have the basic knowledge of what to look for you can decide which photographer to choose and how much they are worth paying.
-Just because someone charges $500 doesn’t mean the photos will be horrible and if they charge $5,000 doesn’t mean they will be perfect either.
+Now that you know what to look for, you can decide which photographer to choose and how much they are worth paying.
+Just because someone charges $500 doesn’t mean the photos will be horrible, and if they charge $5,000, they will be perfect.
 So start looking at portfolios and start asking questions!